-The Company has funded its operations primarily with proceeds from the sale of its convertible preferred shares, the issuance of convertible notes, and more recently through the sale of ordinary shares in connection with the IPO.
-The Company has incurred recurring losses since its inception, including net losses of \$60.3 million and \$19.6 million for the years ended December 31, 2020 and 2019, respectively.
-In addition, as of December 31, 2020, the Company had an accumulated deficit of \$97.9 million.
+The Company has funded its operations primarily with proceeds from the sale of its convertible preferred shares and issuance of convertible notes.
+The Company has incurred recurring losses since its inception, including net losses of \$13.2 million and \$19.6 million for the years ended December 31, 2018 and 2019, respectively.
+In addition, as of December 31, 2019, the Company had an accumulated deficit of \$37.6 million.
 The Company expects to continue to generate operating losses for the foreseeable future.
 The future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 There can be no assurance that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.

-The Company believes the cash and cash equivalents on hand as of December 31, 2020 of \$190.3 million will be sufficient to fund its operating expenses and capital expenditure requirements through to 2023.
+The Company believes the cash and cash equivalents on hand as of December 31, 2019 of \$25.0 million, together with the \$56.3 million of net cash proceeds received from the Company's sale of Series B convertible preferred shares in the first half of 2020 will be sufficient to fund its operations and capital expenditure requirements through at least the next twelve months from the date of issuance of these consolidated financial statements.

-The Company continues to assess its business plans and the impact which the COVID-19 pandemic may have on its ability to advance the development and manufacturing of COMP360 as a result of adverse impacts on the research sites, service providers, vendors, or suppliers on whom it relies, or to raise further financing to support the development of its investigational COMP360 psilocybin therapy.
-No assurances can be given that this analysis will enable the Company to avoid part or all of any future impact from the COVID-19 pandemic, including downturns in business sentiment generally or in its sector in particular.
-The Company cannot currently predict the scope and severity of any future potential business shutdowns or disruptions, but if the Company or any of the third parties on whom it relies or with whom the Company conducts business were to experience shutdowns or other business disruptions, its ability to conduct our business in the manner and on the timelines presently planned could be materially and adversely impacted.
+The Company is assessing the impact the COVID-19 pandemic may have on its ability to advance its clinical trial activities or to raise financing to support the development of therapeutic candidates, but no assurances can be given that this analysis will enable it to avoid part or all of any impact from the disruption caused by COVID-19 or its consequences, including downturns in business sentiment generally or in its sector in particular.
+The Company is still assessing its business plans and the impact the COVID-19 pandemic may have on its ability to advance the testing, development and manufacturing of their therapeutic candidates and cannot currently predict the scope and severity of any potential business shutdowns or disruptions, but if it or any of the third parties on whom it relies or with whom it conducts business, were to experience shutdowns or other business disruptions, its ability to conduct its business in the manner and on the timelines presently planned could be materially and adversely impacted.